 Young kittens could not defecate by themselves.
 So it's essential that people know how to stimulate a kitten to poop while looking after orphaned kittens.

 Around three weeks after being born, kittens would learn how to eliminate on their own but before that, they require assistance to defecate and urinate.
-Generally speaking, without outside encouragements, young kittens could not get rid of the body wastes.
-For most of the time, the mother cat should be the one that assists her kittens by licking their bottom.
+Generally speaking, without outside encouragement, young kittens could not get rid of the body wastes.
+Most of the time, the mother cat should be the one that assists her kittens by licking their bottom.
 That being said, if a kitten happens to be an orphan then it's going to be pretty much helpless.
 Therefore, if you recently adopted an orphaned kitten, one of the first things you need to learn is how to stimulate a kitten to poop.

 You really need some advice about getting kittens to poop?
 If that is the case, this article is for you.
 Check out the following information in order to see what experts have to say regarding the excretion in kittens and how to assist the felines.